-But before we become Martians, we are still terrestrial-bound.
-And before BFR is built, the other Falcon rockets are still working to improve life on this plant.
+Before BFR is built, the other Falcon rockets are still operating.
 This is part of Musk’s overall strategy that you see throughout his companies: build something really helpful to use now that finances the crazy stuff of the future.

-Switching to reusable rockets is allowing us to put stuff into LEO for considerably less than we have previously.
-It is even starting to open up space exploration to commercial realities.
+Switching to reusable rockets reduces the cost of bringing objects into LEO.
+It is also opening up space exploration to commercial realities.
 A great point of comparison for the commercial feasibility of SpaceX’s plans is air travel.
 If Boeing had to write off each 737 after just one flight, a trip from LA to Las Vegas would cost something like $500,000 per person.
 Because we don’t crash or trash every plane after it’s been used once, Boeing can charge just $43.

 This is the kind of cost structure Musk wants to bring to space flight.
-It’s not going to cost $43 to get to Mars, but it is going to go from the infinity it currently is to $300k-$500k.
+It’s not going to cost $43 to get to Mars, but it is planned to go from impossible to $300-500K.
 Expensive, but doable.

 When we start to lower the cost of orbital spacecraft, the company comes into the economic reality of not just inter-planetary travel, but intra-planetary travel.
-Boeing should be worried that it is providing the model for Musk’s business plan.
-As well as using BFR to get from Earth to Mars, Musk also sees a viable business in using BFR to get from Earth to Earth, just a lot quicker.
+As well as using BFR to get from Earth to Mars, Musk also sees a viable business in using BFR to travel from Sydney to Singapore a lot quicker than traditional aircraft.

-A spaceflight route, even sub-orbital, around the globe is going to be quicker than a regular flight.
+A space flight route, even sub-orbital, around the globe could be significantly faster than a regular flight.
 Musk contends that with such a flight trajectory, you can reach anywhere on earth in under an hour.
-The economics then follow that of commercial flight — originally something only open to the rich, as more people take advantage, the price will come down until a spaceflight trip from London to Hong Kong is similarly priced to a regular flight from London to Hong Kong.
+The economics then follow that of commercial flight — originally something only open to the rich, as more people take advantage, the price will come down until a spaceflight trip from London to Hong Kong is similarly priced to a regular flight.

-That question of our long-term future is one that Musk takes seriously, and beyond space travel.
+That question of our long-term future is one that Musk takes seriously.
 Between climate change, nuclear war, and various other types of man-made disaster, few threats loom larger in Musk’s imagination as a problem for the long-term viability of the human race than artificial intelligence.

-In September 2017, Musk announced that he believed AI (and the competition for superiority “at [the] national level” would be the “most likely” cause of World War III.
-He said he believed it was a bigger threat than North Korea.
+In September 2017, Musk announced that he believed AI and the competition for superiority would be the most likely cause of World War III.
 Of all the people to doomsay about AI, of course, Musk has strong credibility — his company OpenAI had just accomplished, one month prior, something no other AI company had ever done before.